Eclipse (1934 film): Plot

-Kayo gets acquainted with a colleague who turns out to be none other than Ōsaki's cousin Kinue.
+Kayo becomes acquainted with a colleague who turns out to be none other than Ōsaki's cousin Kinue.
 Kinue tells her that she is looking for a man whom she still loves although he once let her down.
 When Kayo brings Kinue home for a visit, Kinue is confronted with Ōsaki.
 Although agitated, Kinue pretends that he is not the man she had been looking for. Ōsaki visits Kinue in her apartment, noting that she has been drinking, to which she replies that she started drinking because of him, and that he should turn to Kayo who sincerely loves him.
-A while later, Tomone gets married to Kanda.
+A while later, Tomone marries Kanda.

 Kinue and a rich customer, who has repeatedly been making advances to her at her job, unknowingly hire Matsumura and Ōsaki to drive them to a seaside hotel. Ōsaki follows them to their room and learns that Kinue wants to make her customer her patron.
 He knocks down her companion and slaps her, scolding her for selling herself.
-The hotel staff wants to hand Ōsaki over to the police, but the suddenly appearing Kanda manages to prevent Ōsaki from being arrested.
+The hotel staff wants to hand Ōsaki over to the police, but the suddenly appearing Kanda manages to prevent Ōsaki's arrest.
 Tomone tells Ōsaki that she had thought of running after him although she hated him for leaving her, but is now making efforts to learn loving Kanda.
 The last scene shows Kanda and Tomone going on a sea voyage on a cruise liner, while the disillusioned Ōsaki and Kinue return to their village by train.